Cloud Run Service Level Agreement (SLA)

 "Back-off Requirements" means, when an error occurs, the client sending requests is responsible for waiting for a period of time (where possible and reasonable to do so) before issuing another request.
 This means that after the first error, there is a minimum back-off interval of 1 second, and for each consecutive error, the back-off interval increases exponentially up to 32 seconds.

-"Covered Service" means a Cloud Run (fully managed) service within a Project.
+"Covered Service" means a Cloud Run service within a Project.

-"Downtime" means more than a ten percent Error Rate.
+"Downtime" means more than a one percent Error Rate.

 "Downtime Period" means a period of one or more consecutive minutes of Downtime.
 Partial minutes or intermittent Downtime for a period of less than one minute will not be counted towards any Downtime Periods.

-"Error Rate" means the number of Valid Requests sent to the endpoint of a Cloud Run (fully managed) service that return HTTP Status 5XX due to a failure of the Cloud Run (fully managed) infrastructure divided by the total number of Valid Requests, subject to a minimum of 100 Valid Requests in the measurement period.
-Repeated identical requests do not count towards the Error Rate unless they conform to the Back-off Requirements.
+"Error Rate" means the number of Valid Requests sent to the endpoint of a Cloud Run service that return HTTP Status 5XX due to a failure of the Cloud Run infrastructure divided by the total number of Valid Requests, subject to a minimum of 100 Valid Requests in the measurement period.
+Sequential requests do not count towards the Error Rate when the request processing duration in the container is greater than 60 seconds, unless they conform to the Back-off Requirements.

 "Monthly Uptime Percentage" means total number of minutes in a month, minus the number of minutes of Downtime suffered from all Downtime Periods in a month, divided by the total number of minutes in a month.